ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

 ### Validation

-A column's internals includes a `validConfiguration` flag that should be set `false` when the column has invalid configuration.
-There is a base `ColumnValidator` type that manages the state of that flag.
-It also manages a set of flags that represent specific ways that the column's configuration can be invalid.
-These validity flags can be returned as an object.
+A table column's public validation API consists of a `checkValidity()` function and a `validity` property.
+The `checkValidity()` function simply returns the value of a `validConfiguration` flag from the column's internals which should be `true` when the column's configuration is valid, and `false` when it is not.
+The `validity` property's value is an object that describes the specific ways the configuration may be invalid.
+By default, it returns an empty object.
+If a column type has configuration which can be invalid, it should define a column validator object to manage this state.
+There is a base `ColumnValidator` type that manages the state of the `columnInternals.validConfiguration` flag.
+It also manages an object suitable to be returned by the `validity` property.
+It is up to the column author to override the `validity` accessor to return this object.

 ```TS
 export class ColumnValidator<ValidityFlagNames extends readonly string[]> {